Pattern-Projects/blender-ucd-project/README.md

 ## UX

 ### Users
-Users make up 3D artists, educators, software developers and students of all kinds.
+Expected users of the website include 3D artists, educators, software developers and students of all kinds.
 They come to the website with questions in need of answering.

 ### User Stories